Staicy254/Staicy254/README.md

 ## 🚀 Featured Projects

-### 👨‍👩‍👧‍👦 Parental Control Browser Extension
-🔒 A Chrome extension that enables parents to monitor and control their children's internet usage.
+### Tech Inajenga
+A website that will allow freelance developers to find clients faster.
 Features:

-Website filtering: Blocks inappropriate content.
-Screen time management: Sets usage limits for better time management.
-Built with: JavaScript, Chrome Extension API
+Business filtering and startups finder - finds businesses and startups in need of a website Provides contact information of businesses and is able to monitor communication.
+Sends out alerts of new businesses and automated cold emails.

-### 🎨 Foundation Shade Match Finder (In Progress)
+### Foundation Shade Match Finder (In Progress)
 💄 An AI-powered web app that helps users find the perfect foundation shade based on their skin tone.
 Features:

 Image-based shade detection: Uses AI to analyze skin tone from uploaded photos.
 Product recommendations: Matches users with the closest foundation shades from various brands.
 Search by brand & shade: Allows users to explore and compare different brands.
-Built with: React, Node.js, MongoDB, Sephora API.
+Built with: React, Node.js, Next.js.

 ---